sproof/docs/docs/jsclient/main.rst

 ========

 sproof is a decentralized open source protocol for registering data and documents in a public blockchain.
 To use sproof we provide clients in different programming languages.
-Currently we support javascript, Java and C are coming soon.

 Create a node project
 =====================